All Episodes

 Since 1992, we've had satellites in space with altimeters on board.

-And so these are actually looking down at the surface of the earth,
+And so these are actually looking down at the surface of the Earth, and they're measuring the surface of the ocean to millimeter accuracy.

 We get a global picture about every 16 days as to what the sea level is actually doing.

-Prior to that, we only had measurements at coastal stations, tracking sea level.
+Prior to that, we only had measurements at coastal stations tracking sea level.

-The best estimate was that sea level went up about 6 inches in the 20th century as a whole.
+And the best estimate was that sea level went up about 6 inches in the 20th century as a whole.

 Sea level is currently rising at a rate of about 3.2, 3.3 millimeters per year.